tronicgr/AMC-NANO_Firmware/README.md

 CMD44 |Display all parameters | in a list
 CMD45 |Print this help page | in a list spv45 |Saves all parameters | at once
+RQM |  Displays model,revision and number of motors Park | Parks the actuators if in standby mode

 ```
-RQM - Displays model,revision and number of motors
-Park - Parks the actuators if in standby mode

-  *Commands with asterisk in front may not change value
+  Some Commands may not change value - locked

 The CMD$$ displays each parameter, and spv$$### saves each parameter with the value indicated.
 To actually store the parameters in the flash memory you need to send "spv45" to save all